AbdoTaleb/drone-/README.md

 - requirements for Parrot-Sphinx on https://developer.parrot.com/docs/sphinx/system-requirements.html
 - Installation procedure on https://developer.parrot.com/docs/sphinx/installation.html
+- Installation procedure

+Add new apt repository to your system

+Setup your computer to accept packages from Parrot’s public server.

 - First step on https://developer.parrot.com/docs/sphinx/firststep.html
 - How to connect to the simulated drone https://developer.parrot.com/docs/sphinx/connectdrone.html